UT-CHG/PolyADCIRC/README.md

 PolyADCIRC
 ==========

+This code was originally developed for research purposes use at your own risk.
+Hopefully, the documentation is clear.
+You might find bugs I have overlooked.
+If you find something amiss please report this problem to be through GitHub or submit a fix.
+Thanks!

 This code has been documented with Sphinx.
 To build documentation run ``make html`` in the ``doc/`` folder.
 All documentation is contained in ``doc/_build/_html``